 Even Cheaper Option: If you don’t mind staying with strangers, you can try Couchsurfing.
 You will stay in a stranger’s home for free, which cuts down costs and is also great for socialising.
 There are also exchanges where you can work short-term for free accommodation, but I wouldn’t recommend this for a vacation since you’d be working.

 Meals can be pretty tricky since it really depends on where you go, and unlike certain countries, street food in Paris definitely isn’t on par with dining in a restaurant.
 Let’s say you treat yo self and get $20 meals twice a day, and then maybe a $10 breakfast or dessert.
 That comes to $50/day or $350 for a week.
-I usually eat in France for around $10/meal or I just make my own food, but it’s France.
-Let’s be liberal so you can get the most out of your trip.
+Keep in mind that’s if you splurge for almost each and every single meal.

 Insider Tip: You can tip 1 or 2 euros but a tip is not expected in France, so don’t add any tip to your bill.
 This is a huge money-saver for us Americans!

 Let’s talk tourist attractions!
 Many of Paris’s attractions have an entrance fee except on specific days, and it can get quite pricey.
 The average is about 5-15€/attraction, so let’s set an average of 10€.
 Let’s take that average and say you do one one paid attraction per day – that amounts to 70€, or roughly $80.
 That’s probably on the pricey side but for the sake of this guide, it’s fair.
 Also, I’ve written a short guide on things to do in Paris, as well.

 Plan ahead: Many museums have a free day, so be sure to visit their websites and plan accordingly.